 There is a bug in the version of Live Launchpad edition that comes on the installer CD for the Launchpad whereby MP3s do not appear in the library browser and therefore cannot be imported.

 This issue is resolved in the latest version of Live Launchpad edition that can be downloaded here:

 I am using StepSeq with my Launchpad and I can not see accurate LED feedback from what I am controlling in Live

 Please ensure you have correctly installed Max 4 Live and Quicktime correctly.

-Please see more information on setup and operation of StepSeq here:
+Please see more information on the setup and operation of StepSeq here: